 The Power of Data Sharing in Statewide Systems: The Tomato Paste Story

 We share things like meals, recipes, and advice with our circle of friends.
-But have you ever thought about sharing something that would have a bigger impact beyond just your immediate coffee klatch?
-Today I want to discuss the value of sharing something that many consider just as valuable as both time and money – data.
+But have you ever thought about sharing something that would have a bigger impact beyond just your immediate coffee group?
+Today, let’s discuss the value of sharing something that many consider just as valuable as both time and money – data.

 Share More Data, Save More Time

-I am referring to sharing basic data used in our school nutrition programs, in particular, menu planning data.
+I am referring to sharing basic data used in our school nutrition programs, particularly menu planning data.
 By and large, school food authorities (SFAs) use essentially the same base products in their child nutrition programs.
-For example, there are only so many types of tomato pastes out there.
-So why in the world should each SFA spend time and energy entering the details of their tomato paste into menu planning software when their neighbor has already entered the exact same data?
+For example, there are only so many types of tomato pastes.
+So why should each SFA spend time and energy entering the details of their tomato paste into menu planning software when their neighbor has already entered the same data?
 Shouldn’t there be a way to share this workload so that everyone could be more efficient?

 Data Sharing – A New Best Practice

-SFAs aren’t the only ones that benefit from data sharing practices.
+SFAs aren’t the only ones that benefit from data-sharing practices.
 State Agencies can also gain efficiencies when data is shared state-wide.
-We can bet that during the Administrative Review cycle any time-savers would be more than welcome.
-When menu-planning data is shared state-wide, ingredient details can be checked once for accuracy rather than every single time a district uses that information.
+We can bet that during the Administrative Review cycle, any time-savers would be more than welcome.
+When menu-planning data is shared state-wide, ingredient details can be checked once for accuracy rather than every time a district uses that information.
 For example, instead of verifying data for the same tomato paste at 100 different SFAs, it can be verified once for all SFAs.
-So using our math example above, the State Agency can also save about 6 weeks of labor.
+Using our math example above, the State Agency can also save about 6 weeks of labor.

-Sharing menu-planning data on a large scale, such as across an entire state, can be beneficial for all involved from a time and effort perspective.
+Sharing menu-planning data on a large scale, such as across an entire state, is beneficial for all involved from a time and effort perspective.
 Collaboration can encourage best practices.